comcy/MimirLink/IMPLEMENTATION_NOTES.md

 ## 2. Current Status

-The application now features a two-panel layout: a left-side menu and a main editor area.
+The application now features a top menu bar, a left-side panel, and a main editor area.

+### UI & Theming
+-   **Theme Switcher**: A theme switcher has been added to the top menu bar, allowing users to toggle between light and dark modes.
+-   **Dark Mode Styling**: Custom styles have been implemented for dark mode, including adjustments for CodeMirror elements like line numbers, frontmatter, code blocks, and blockquotes to ensure readability.
+-   **Icon Button**: The theme switcher is an icon button that visually represents the current theme state.

 ### Editor Features
 The editor is functional and provides a hybrid preview for the following Markdown elements: